The 15 Best Nevada Restaurants Outside Las Vegas

 How to book: Save time by ordering online.

 While the mysteries of AREA 51 are tied heavily into Nevada's identity, there really isn't as much tourism around the secretive government test site as you might think.
 However, a few have tried—most notably the Little A'Le'Inn: a small bar, restaurant, and motel with a UFO theme that's the largest business in the tiny town of Rachel.
 It's also the midpoint in a stretch of State Route 375 officially designated the Extraterrestrial Highway.
-Rooms at the Little A'Le'Inn are closed as the pandemic continues, but you can still stop by for an Alien Burger, hot cakes, or a slice of pie before venturing out to "see them aliens" at AREA 51.
+Stop by for an Alien Burger, hot cakes, or a slice of pie before venturing out to "see them aliens" at AREA 51.
 Actually, you won't get far.
 Armed security guards make their presence felt long before you reach the gate.
 Don't test them.
 You're better off browsing the Little A'Le'Inn gift shop for shot glasses, t-shirts, and other kitschy merchandise.
+Book a room and spend the night.
+If you hang around these parts long enough, you might see something strange in the sky.

 How to book: Just walk in.